Province of Brandenburg: Establishment of the province

-The Province headed by an Oberpräsident was subdivided into two governorates (Regierungsbezirke) named after their respective capitals, Potsdam in the northwest (Mittelmark, Prignitz and Uckermark) and Frankfurt (Oder) in the southeast (Neumark and Lower Lusatia).
+The Province, headed by an Oberpräsident, was subdivided into two governorates (Regierungsbezirke) named after their respective capitals, Potsdam in the northwest (incorporating the Mittelmark, Prignitz and the Uckermark) and Frankfurt (Oder) in the southeast (with the Neumark and Lower Lusatia).
 The provincial government was at first situated at the Potsdam royal residence.
-In 1827, it moved to Berlin, returned to Potsdam in 1843 and in 1918 finally settled in Charlottenburg.
-The Prussian capital Berlin originally formed part of the Province, but in the course of the Industrial Revolution from the 1830s onwards quickly developed to a metropolis, from 1871 as capital of the German Empire, and on 1 April 1881 was made an autonomous city district (Stadtkreis Berlin) without, however, completely leaving the province.
-On 1 October 1920, Berlin was finally separated from the Province of Brandenburg.
+In 1827 it moved to Berlin, returned to Potsdam in 1843 and in 1918 settled in Charlottenburg.
+The Prussian capital Berlin originally formed part of the province, but in the course of the Industrial Revolution from the 1830s onwards it quickly developed to a major metropolis.
+From 1871 it was capital of the German Empire, and on 1 April 1881 it was made an autonomous city district (Stadtkreis Berlin) without, however, completely leaving the province.
+On 1 October 1920, Berlin was formally separated from the Province of Brandenburg.

-In contrast, the rural outer regions, though serfdom had been officially abolished by the 1807 Prussian reforms, was still characterised by large–scale land holding of the Junker nobility, similar to the eastern Prussian provinces of Silesia and Pomerania.
-The conditions in the countryside remained largely untouched, even during the Revolutions of 1848 that led to violent fights in the streets of Berlin.
-The large estates had to deal with low soil quality and—except for brown coal occurrences in Lower Lusatia—the lack of natural resources.
-The provincial life was perpetuated in the novels by Theodor Fontane and especially in his 1862–89 descriptive work Wanderungen durch die Mark Brandenburg.
+In spite of the fact that serfdom had been officially abolished by the 1807 Prussian reforms, Brandenburg's rural outer regions were still characterised by the large-scale land holdings of the Junker nobility, similar to the situation in the eastern Prussian provinces of Silesia, Pomerania and East Prussia.
+The conditions in the countryside remained largely unchanged even during the Revolutions of 1848 that led to violent fights in the streets of Berlin.
+The large estates had to deal with low soil quality and – except for brown coal in Lower Lusatia – the lack of natural resources.
+Provincial life was portrayed in the novels of Theodor Fontane, especially in his 1862–89 descriptive work Wanderungen durch die Mark Brandenburg ("Ramblings through the Mark Brandenburg").

 Free State of Prussia

+The Province of Brandenburg in the Weimar Republic after the 1920 expansion of Berlin.
+The remainder of the Free State of Prussia is the area with the lightest shade.

-After World War I and the resolutions of the 1919 Treaty of Versailles, the Province of Brandenburg shifted to the eastern edge of the German Weimar Republic, sharing a 35 km long common border with the Second Polish Republic.
-In 1920, the Greater Berlin Act expanded the borders of Berlin, incorporating numerous surrounding districts and towns from Brandenburg to form Greater Berlin (Groß-Berlin) with a population of about 2,000,000, including the former town of Charlottenburg, the seat of Brandenburg's provincial government.
-The Great Depression helped the Nazi Party to establish itself as an important political power.
-After the Machtergreifung on 30 January 1933, the Nazi Gauleiter Wilhelm Kube held the office of the Oberpräsident, succeeded by Emil Stürtz in 1936.
-Due to its location in the vicinity of the German capital, Brandenburg was a centre of the Nazi terror regime, with concentration camps like Sachsenhausen and Ravensbrück and Nazi residences like Karinhall.
+After World War I, the Kingdom of Prussia was replaced by the Free State of Prussia as part of the Weimar Republic.
+Brandenburg became a province of the Free State without any change in size, although as a result of Germany's territorial losses under the terms of the 1919 Treaty of Versailles, it had a 35 km long border with the Second Polish Republic.
+The 1920 Greater Berlin Act expanded the borders of the German capital, incorporating numerous surrounding districts and towns from Brandenburg, including Charlottenburg, the seat of its provincial government.
+As a result of the expansion, Brandenburg lost half of its population and two-thirds of its tax base.

+After Adolf Hitler was named Chancellor of Germany on 30 January 1933, the Nazi Gauleiter Wilhelm Kube was appointed Oberpräsident of Brandenburg.
+He was succeeded by Emil Stürtz in 1936.
+Brandenburg was home to the concentration camps Sachsenhausen and Ravensbrück and the residences of important Nazi leaders such as Hermann Göring's Carinhall.